-CoCoRaHS observers share the precipitation they measure in their backyard via the internet.
-Data from CoCoRaHS observers are used by many agencies at the local, state and national level, including the National Weather Service.
-It's a unique opportunity for someone who enjoys watching the weather to become a citizen scientist, and help their community in countless ways.
+Reports from CoCoRaHS observers are used by many agencies at the local, state and national level, including the National Weather Service.
+It's a unique opportunity for those who enjoy watching the weather to become a citizen scientist and help their community.

 All you need to join CoCoRaHS is a standard 4" diameter rain gage (shown in the photos above), and access to the internet to relay reports through the CoCoRaHS website.
-You can report precipitation daily, or on specific days when you are able to take measurements.
+You can report daily, or on specific days when you are able to take measurements.
 It's up to you!
-Any precipitation reports are greatly appreciated.
+Any reports you can share are greatly appreciated.

-We are especially in need of additional precipitation reports across rural areas of Minnesota and across western Wisconsin.
+We are especially in need of precipitation and snowfall reports across greater Minnesota and western Wisconsin.

 What is CoCoRaHS?